Zuehlke/machines-code-people/articles/discipline-flow.md

 ## Use Cases for the Model
 There are a number of application scenarios for the basic model, for instance:

 - Define essentials and their relation for your project: What are the discipline-specific contributions for this project?
+How do they relate to each other?
 - Clarify roles and staffing for your project: Who is needed, doing what and interacting with whom?
-- Explain the role of architecture in your development project, technically and organisationally: This role is again and again a particular challenge.
+This includes explaining the role of architecture in your development project, technically and organisationally: This role is again and again a particular challenge.
-- Measure lead and cycle times for feature delivery: How long do we need for a full cycle?
+- Measure lead and cycle times for feature delivery: How long do you need for a full cycle?
 This is one of the core metrics for Continuous Delivery.
 - Explain personal development paths: Usually one starts at Zühlke within a single discipline and then develops further, for instance from IMPL to ARCH and OPS who would then be a "Coding architect with operations skills".
 - Explain the evolution of the Zühlke business model: From development service provider to partner for business innovation and/or to AMS (Application Management Services).

 In general the Discipline Flow makes the big picture of disciplines and their relations a first class citizen and allows to explain what we sometimes call 'Operational Excellence'.
-This kind of excellence is a result of discipline experts working together within a lean project organisation and for a product delivery that focuses on user and market needs from the very beginning on.
+This kind of excellence is a result of discipline experts working together within a lean project organisation for product delivery that focuses on user and market needs from the very beginning on.

 *By {{page.authorName}}*